RupertLovesEcology/RiverRegulation_Frog_PopModel/README.md

 # Stochastic Population Model for <i>Litoria raniformis</i>
-These files underpin the aspatial stochastic population model presented in the article "Modelling effects of water regulation on the population viability of threatened amphibians"
+These files underpin the aspatial stochastic population models presented in the article "Modelling effects of water regulation on the population viability of threatened amphibians"

 <strong>AUTHOR</strong>: Rupert Mathwin and Corey Bradshaw